-When the applied voltage is held constant at 9 kV peak to peak there are no significant features in the data set because the actuator was operating in the filamentary discharge mode over the entire measurement range.
+Figure 4.8 shows the actuator thrust levels when the applied voltage was held constant at 9 kV peak to peak.
+There are no significant features on this chart because the actuator was operating in the filamentary discharge mode over the entire measurement range.
 The measurements in this chart were taken in two separate sets on two different days, and different actuators were used to take the two sets of data.
-One actuator was used for the 1 - 4 kHz range, and a second actuator was used for the 5 - 9 kHz range.
+One actuator was used for the 1-4 kHz range, and a second actuator was used for the 5-9 kHz range.
 This shows that the thrust measurements were relatively insensitive to the small differences between two hand-built actuators.